-The consolidated financial statements and accompanying notes of the Company included elsewhere in this Form 10-Q include the accounts of 23andMe Holding Co. and its consolidated subsidiary and were prepared in accordance with GAAP.
-As 23andMe, Inc. is considered the Company's accounting predecessor, all historical financial information presented in the unaudited condensed consolidated financial statements represents the accounts of 23andMe, Inc. and its wholly owned subsidiary.
+The consolidated financial statements and accompanying notes of the Company included elsewhere in this Form 10-Q include the accounts of 23 and Me Holding Co. and its consolidated subsidiaries and variable interest entities and were prepared in accordance with GAAP.
+As 23 and Me, Inc. is considered the Company's accounting predecessor, all historical financial information presented in the unaudited condensed consolidated financial statements represents the accounts of 23 and Me, Inc. and its wholly owned subsidiary.
+Certain prior period amounts within the "Results of Operations" section have been reclassified in order to conform with the current year presentation of separately reported research and development expenses and sales and marketing expenses.

 As discussed above, we operate in two reporting segments: Consumer & Research Services and Therapeutics.
-The Consumer & Research Services segment consists of our PGS business, as well as research services that we perform under agreements with third parties, including the GSK Agreement, relating to the use of our genotypic and phenotypic data to identify promising drug targets.
-The Therapeutics segment consists of revenues from the outlicensing of intellectual property associated with identified drug targets and expenses related to therapeutic product candidates under clinical development.
+The Consumer & Research Services segment consists of our PGS and Telehealth business, as well as research services that we perform under agreements with third parties, including the GSK Agreement, relating to the use of our genotypic and phenotypic data to identify promising drug targets.
+The Therapeutics segment consists of revenues from the out-licensing of intellectual property associated with identified drug targets and expenses related to therapeutic product candidates under clinical development.
 Substantially all our revenues are derived from our Consumer & Research Services segment.